 Benefits in kind, for example uniforms and meals, are not pay and cannot be used to make up the minimum wage.

-Where accommodation is provided as part of the contract, it cannot count as a payment of more than £6.00 per night or £42.00 per week from 1 October 2016 towards the minimum wage.
+Where accommodation is provided as part of the contract, it cannot count as a payment of more than £6.40 per day or £44.80 per week from 1 April 2017 towards the NLW or NMW.

 If workers believe that they are not receiving the relevant minimum wage, they have the right to inspect an employer’s pay records.
 If they are not being paid the minimum wage they can take the employer to an employment tribunal.